quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Using the Spin Bit for Passive RTT Measurement {#spin-usage}

-The spin bit provides an additional method to measure intraflow per-flow RTT from observation points on the network path throughout the duration of a connection.
+The spin bit provides an additional method to measure per-flow RTT from observation points on the network path throughout the duration of a connection.
 Support of the spin bit is an optional feature in QUIC.
 Usage of the spin bit mechanism must be enabled by both endpoints in order to function.
 Some endpoints may disable use of the the spin bit by default, others only in specific deployment scenarios, e.g. for servers and clients where the RTT would reveal the presence of a VPN or proxy.
-In order to not make these connections identifyable based on the usage of the spin bit, all endpoints are recommended to disable to spin randomly for at least one eighth of connections, even if otherwise enabled by default.
+In order to not make these connections identifiable based on the usage of the spin bit, it is recommended that all endpoints disable "spinning" randomly for at least one eighth of connections, even if otherwise enabled by default.
 If disable the connection would either use a fixed spin value for the while connection ("no spinning") or would set the spin bit randomly on each packet of the connection.